daeaston/ACI_RoCEv2/mkdocs-site/docs/introduction/getting-started.md

 - **[Lab 5: Ansible Playbooks](../lab-guides/lab5-ansible/ansible-overview.md)** - Build Ansible modules from scratch

 !!! tip "Flexible Learning Path"
     While the labs are designed to be completed in sequence, each lab is self-contained.
-Feel free to jump to the sections that interest you most!
+Feel free to jump to the sections that interest you the most!